-Joe Hurley - (Project Developer): Joe is responsible

-for developing BWCE's rooftop solar projects in collaboration with John Rawlins.
-He has 15 years' experience working on large EPC projects, leading procurement teams and expediting complex projects through to timely completion, all underpinned by a BEng Hons in Computer Aided Engineering.
-After volunteering with BWCE's rooftop solar program for 6 months he took on a more permanent position with RenewEV, where he continues to support BWCE's rooftop solar offer.
+Joe Hurley (Project Developer): Joe is responsible for developing BWCE's rooftop solar projects.
+He has 15 years' experience working of leading procurement teams and expediting large complex projects through to timely completion, all underpinned by a BEng Hons in Computer Aided Engineering.
+He is an Associate with RenewEV.